Skip to Main Content

 Alcohol keeps teens from doing their best in school, work, and learning new skills, which can affect them for the rest of their life.

-Cannabis and drug use can have permanent effects on brain development and long-term memory, as well as impact judgment and coordination.
+Marijuana and drug use can have permanent effects on brain development and long-term memory, as well as impact judgment and coordination.

 Products to Know